aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 ### Model Information
 This section gives a tabular view of the parameters and attributes that are associated with the trained model, in a tabular format.

+### Details
+Each of the above tabs will have a Details tab, that gives information about the evaluation in general, some information about the dataset and the model used in the evaluation.

+## Multiple Model Singlr Dataset Comparison
+For both regression and classification, there are five types of tabs rendered:
+* Metrics
+* Dataset Information
+* Model information
+* Curves
+* Details(part of each tab panel)

+### Metrics
+An semi-interactive table, along with both bar graph and line charts are rendered in this tab.
+Metrics are the same as put up in the above section on Single Evaluation.
+### Dataset information
+Since the evaluations being considered in this case must have the same dataset, the same component that was used for single evaluation use case has been used.
+### Model Information
+Multiple tables listing out parameters and attributes of each model are rendered.
+### Curves
+The plots mentioned in the above section are rendered, with the traces of other models in the same graph.
+#### Details
+Every tab panel has it.
+Its the same as single evaluation, except now, it has tabs for all evaluations selected by the user.

 # Getting Started with Create React App